MislavJaksic/Knowledge-Repository/Thinking/Writing/DungeonWorld/README.md

 * Offer an opportunity, with or without cost
 * Put someone in a spot
-* Tell them the requirements or consequences and ask en to Make a Move
+* Tell them the requirements or consequences and ask
-* When everyone looks to you to find out what happens
-* When the players give you a golden opportunity
-* When they roll a 6-
-Hard moves have immediate consequences; soft moves do not.

 #### Dungeon Moves

+Use these if your players are exploring a hostile area that you don’t already have planned completely.
-Thesäare particularly well-suited for when the characters enter a new room or hallway and want toknow what they find there.
+They're particularly well-suited for when the characters enter a new room or hallway and want to know what they find there.

+Dungeon moves:
 * Change the environment
+    * Vary the types of areas and creatures the players will face
 * Point to a looming threat
 * Introduce a new faction or type of creature
+    * Give some clear sensory evidence or substantiated information; don't be coy nor too obvious
 * Use a threat from an existing faction or type of creature
 * Make them backtrack
+    * Show the effect that time has had on the areas they’ve left behind
 * Present riches at a price
+    * Glory?
+Money?
+Respect?
+Time?
+Health?
 * Present a challenge to one of the characters
+    * Give a thief a lock, a wizard a megical mystery a fighter skulls to crack

 #### Dealing With Common Situations